samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 If the mirror is hanging on a vertical surface and you are within 5 feet of it, you can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action and use a command word to activate it.
 It remains activated until you take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action and repeat the command word to deactivate it.

-Any creature other than you that sees its reflection in the activated mirror while within 30 feet of the mirror must succeed on a DC 15 Charisma saving throw or be trapped, along with anything it is wearing or carrying, in one of the mirror’s twelve extradimensional cells.
-A creature that knows the mirror’s nature makes the save with Advantage, and Constructs succeed on the save automatically.
+Any creature other than you that sees its reflection in the activated mirror while within 30 feet of the mirror must succeed on a DC 15 Charisma saving throw or be trapped, along with anything it is wearing or carrying, in one of the mirror's twelve extradimensional cells.
+A creature that knows the mirror's nature makes the save with Advantage, and Constructs succeed on the save automatically.

 An extradimensional cell is an infinite expanse filled with thick fog that reduces visibility to 10 feet.
-Creatures trapped in the mirror’s cells don’t age, and they don’t need to eat, drink, or sleep.
+Creatures trapped in the mirror's cells don't age, and they don't need to eat, drink, or sleep.
 A creature trapped within a cell can escape using magic that permits planar travel.
 Otherwise, the creature is confined to the cell until freed.

 If the mirror traps a creature but its twelve extradimensional cells are already occupied, the mirror frees one trapped creature at random to accommodate the new prisoner.
 A freed creature appears in an unoccupied space within sight of the mirror but facing away from it.
 If the mirror is shattered, all creatures it contains are freed and appear in unoccupied spaces near it.

 While within 5 feet of the mirror, you can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to name one creature trapped in it or call out a particular cell by number.
-The creature named or contained in the named cell appears as an image on the mirror’s surface.
+The creature named or contained in the named cell appears as an image on the mirror's surface.
 You and the creature can then communicate.

 In a similar way, you can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action and use a second command word to free one creature trapped in the mirror.
 The freed creature appears, along with its possessions, in the unoccupied space nearest to the mirror and facing away from it.

 Placing the mirror inside an extradimensional space created by a [Bag of Holding](/magic-items/9228356-bag-of-holding), [Portable Hole](/magic-items/9228932-portable-hole), or similar item instantly destroys both items and opens a gate to the [Astral Plane](/sources/dnd/dmg-2024/cosmology#AstralPlane).
 The gate originates where the one item was placed inside the other.
 Any creature within 10 feet of the gate and not behind [Total Cover](/sources/dnd/free-rules/rules-glossary#Cover) is sucked through it to a random location on the Astral Plane.
 The gate then closes.
-The gate is one-way only and can’t be reopened.
+The gate is one-way only and can't be reopened.

 ### [Mithral Armor](/magic-items/5381-mithral-armor)

 *Armor (Any Medium or Heavy, Except Hide Armor), Uncommon*

 Mithral is a light, flexible metal.
 Armor made of this substance can be worn under normal clothes.
-If the armor normally imposes Disadvantage on Dexterity ([Stealth](/sources/dnd/free-rules/playing-the-game#Skills)) checks or has a Strength requirement, the mithral version of the armor doesn’t.
+If the armor normally imposes Disadvantage on Dexterity ([Stealth](/sources/dnd/free-rules/playing-the-game#Skills)) checks or has a Strength requirement, the mithral version of the armor doesn't.

 ### [Moonblade](/magic-items/9228858-moonblade)

-*Weapon (Greatsword, Longsword, Rapier, Scimitar, or Shortsword), Legendary (Requires Attunement by a Creature of the Weapon’s Choice)*
+*Weapon (Greatsword, Longsword, Rapier, Scimitar, or Shortsword), Legendary (Requires Attunement by a Creature of the Weapon's Choice)*

 Of all the magic items created by elves, one of the most prized and jealously guarded is a *Moonblade*.
 In ancient times, nearly all elven noble houses claimed one such weapon.
 Over the centuries, some of these weapons have faded from the world, their magic lost as family lines have become extinct.
 Others have vanished with their bearers during great quests.
 Thus, only a few of these weapons remain.

 Every *Moonblade* longs for a bearer whose disposition and goals are compatible with its own.
-If you try to attune to a *Moonblade* that doesn’t want you as its bearer, the weapon not only rejects you but also places a curse on you, causing you to make [D20 Tests](/sources/dnd/free-rules/rules-glossary#D20Test) with Disadvantage for 24 hours or until the curse is ended by a [Remove Curse](/spells/2618943-remove-curse) spell or similar magic.
-If you’re accepted by the weapon and try to attune to it, you become attuned to it instantly, and a new rune appears on it.
+If you try to attune to a *Moonblade* that doesn't want you as its bearer, the weapon not only rejects you but also places a curse on you, causing you to make [D20 Tests](/sources/dnd/free-rules/rules-glossary#D20Test) with Disadvantage for 24 hours or until the curse is ended by a [Remove Curse](/spells/2618943-remove-curse) spell or similar magic.
+If you're accepted by the weapon and try to attune to it, you become attuned to it instantly, and a new rune appears on it.
 You remain attuned to the weapon until you die or the weapon is destroyed.
 A *Moonblade* functions like a nonmagical weapon of its kind for anyone other than its chosen bearer.

 A *Moonblade* has one rune on it for each bearer it has willingly served (typically 1d6 + 1).
 The first rune grants a +1 bonus to attack rolls and damage rolls made with this magic weapon.
 Each rune beyond the first grants the *Moonblade* an additional property.
 The DM chooses each property or determines it randomly by rolling on the Moonblade Properties table.

-***Minor Property.*** In addition to its aforementioned properties, each *Moonblade* has a minor property determined by rolling on the Magic Item’s Minor Property table (see [earlier in this chapter](/sources/dnd/dmg-2024/treasure#MagicItemsMinorProperty)).
+***Minor Property.*** In addition to its aforementioned properties, each *Moonblade* has a minor property determined by rolling on the Magic Item's Minor Property table (see [earlier in this chapter](/sources/dnd/dmg-2024/treasure#MagicItemsMinorProperty)).

 ***Sentience.*** A *Moonblade* is a sentient weapon with an Intelligence of 12, a Wisdom of 10, and a Charisma of 12.
 It has hearing and [Darkvision](/sources/dnd/free-rules/rules-glossary#Darkvision) out to 120 feet.
 Its alignment matches that of its creator.

-The weapon communicates by transmitting emotions, sending a tingling sensation through the wielder’s hand when it wants to communicate something it has sensed.
+The weapon communicates by transmitting emotions, sending a tingling sensation through the wielder's hand when it wants to communicate something it has sensed.
 It can communicate through visions or dreams when the wielder is either in a trance or asleep.

 ***Personality.*** A *Moonblade* has a personality similar to that of its creator.
-Once a *Moonblade* has decided on an owner, it believes that only that person should wield it, even if the bearer’s alignment differs from that of the weapon’s or the bearer’s goals later clash with the weapon’s goals.
+Once a *Moonblade* has decided on an owner, it believes that only that person should wield it, even if the bearer's alignment differs from that of the weapon's or the bearer's goals later clash with the weapon's goals.

 #### Moonblade Properties